novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

   .setInputSizes(List.fill(continuesCols.length)(1).map(Integer.valueOf)*)
 ```

-By merging these columns into a single column, we slowly prepare training data for the final stage of the training pipeline, which is `LogisticRegression` model.
+By merging these columns into a single column, we prepare training data for the final stage of the training pipeline, which is `LogisticRegression` model.
 Its input format requires to fit a single column with all features per row.

 ### Normalise Numbers and Merge Columns